Lake Mungo remains: Return

 On discovery in 1974, LM3 was removed from the site by archaeologists to the Australian National University in Canberra for safe-keeping and research.
-In 2014, leading up to the 40th anniversary of the discovery of LM3, the traditional owners of the Willandra Lakes, formally requested return and repatriation of the remains.
+In 2014, leading up to the 40th anniversary of the discovery of LM3, the traditional owners of the Willandra Lakes formally requested return and repatriation of the remains.
 In 2015 ANU handed the remains over to Aboriginal elders at a formal ceremony and expressed "sincere regret" for their removal, recognising this had caused "ongoing grief" to Aboriginal communities.
 As an interim step, the skeleton was placed for safekeeping at the National Museum of Australia's human remains storage facility.
 Proposals had been ongoing for a facility to be built at Lake Mungo as a "keeping-place" that would allow the ancient remains to be returned to the earth while still allowing access for bona fide research.
 In November 2017 the remains were returned to Lake Mungo.
-There had been no agreement or funding by government for a keeping-place, and on 17 November 2017 the remains were buried directly in the earth in a casket of ancient red gum.
+There had been no agreement or funding by government for a keeping-place, and the remains were place in a casket of ancient red gum and stored at an undisclosed location, along with 104 other fossilized individuals, until a final resting place could be decided upon.
 Oral historian Louise Darmody was commissioned by the State Library of New South Wales to record interviews with 12 people involved in the repatriation process.
 These included Paakantji, Ngiyampaa and Muthi Muthi people recognised as the traditional owners of Mungo National Park.
 Also interviewed were Professor Jim Bowler and other scientists associated with the 1974 discovery and subsequent research.
 All these were added to the Library's Indigenous Collecting Strategy and can be heard and transcribed through the Amplify website.

+On 24 May 2022 LM3 was reburied, along with LM1.
+The burial went ahead despite an eleventh-hour legal challenge from traditional owners, and contradicting expectations that burial would be delayed until an incoming federal minister assessed the application.
+Traditional owners expressed outrage, with Mutthi Mutthi man Jason Kelly calling it "disrespectful" and a "desecration," while Paakantyi man Michael Young described it as a "criminal act against Indigenous people."
+They demanded an investigation into how the burial proceeded despite their legal filing and called for disclosure of the secret burial location, in order to provide culturally appropriate memorials.

 Further discoveries

 In 1989, the skeleton of a child believed to be contemporary with Mungo man was discovered.
 Investigation of the remains was blocked by the 3TTG with the remains subsequently protected but remaining in-situ.
 An adult skeleton was exposed by erosion in 2005 but by late 2006 had been completely destroyed by wind and rain.
-This loss resulted in the indigenous custodians' receiving a government grant of $735,000 to survey and improve the conservation of skeletons, hearths and middens that were eroding from the dunes.
+This loss resulted in the Indigenous custodians' receiving a government grant of $735,000 to survey and improve the conservation of skeletons, hearths and middens that were eroding from the dunes.
 Conservation is in-situ and no research is permitted.